Monster erotica

-Monster erotica, also referred to as monster porn or cryptozoological erotica is a subgenre of erotic literature that involves sexual encounters between humans and monsters.
-It sometimes crosses over with erotic horror.
+Monster erotica, also referred to as monster porn or cryptozoological erotica is a subgenre of erotic horror that involves sexual encounters between humans and monsters.

 Themes

-The monsters featured in such works include dinosaurs (see dinosaur erotica), extraterrestrials as well as folkloric, mythical and legendary beings such as yetis, minotaurs and leprechauns.
+The monsters featured in such works include dinosaurs (see dinosaur erotica), zombies, and extraterrestrials as well as folkloric, mythical and legendary beings such as yetis, Minotaurs and leprechauns.
 Titles typical of the genre include Cum For Bigfoot, Frankenstein's Bitch, Milked by the Aliens or Taken by the T-Rex.

 Monster erotica writers argue that sex with monsters is different from sex with animals in that the monsters are portrayed as intelligent beings and as being in control of the encounter.
 However, erotic monster novels often feature non-consensual sex at least as regards the human participants.

 In anime and manga, monster erotica or romance is somewhat more mainstream (e.g. in such titles as Monster Musume or Miss Kobayashi's Dragon Maid), and the relationship may be portrayed as more clearly consensual.